djwhsdj/VW-SDK/README.md

 Input the array size and bit precision.

 ![](./image2.PNG)

-### main.ipynb
-* This code calculates the computing cycle according to the mapping methods (im2col, SDK, VW-SDK).
-* You have to input the information such as the network, array size, and so on...

 ## Results
 These tables show the computing cycles according to the convolutional layer.